It might sound cliché, but it’s still technically the truth: The best camera is the one you have with you.

 Of course, having a good camera in your pocket means nothing if you don’t have the know-how to use it well.
 This is even truer when you have to whip it out quickly to capture a great moment happening right in front of you.

-That’s why I asked some pro photographers for some basic advice that we all can use to start taking photos that aren’t just good enough for Instagram, but worthy of hanging on the wall.
+Here’s some iPhone photography tips and tricks from pro photographers to help you start taking photos that aren’t just good enough for Instagram, but worthy of hanging on the wall.

 Avoid the Zoom Function

 When you’re taking pictures with your iPhone, most photographers will tell you to avoid zooming in.
 As professional photographer Amber Faust of Faust Island puts it, “don’t zoom with your phone, zoom with your feet.
 The zoom kills your quality.”

 Apple has done a lot over the years to improve their cameras’ zooming capabilities, but depending on the model you own, there may still be a noticeable loss in quality the further you zoom in.
 (The iPhone 11 Pro breaks the mold with three different zoom levels and three different lenses, virtually eliminating the grain issue, but it will take a while for everyone to be upgraded to this level.)

 As Faust suggests, do what you can to physically move closer to your subject.
 The closer you can safely get, the clearer your picture will be.

 As a brief note here, there’s a reason why photography students are often told to stick with a single, non-zoom (or prime) lens.
 By limiting your gear, you’re forced to think about how you’re framing your subject a lot more.